BeauConstrictor/Ozpex-128/README.md

 The core of the 128's philosophy is extensibility, so you can tailor a specific configuration to your needs, and software will accept that system gracefully.

 Every Ozpex 128 configuration includes a basic set of resources at predefined memory addresses, which altogether form the *standard environment*.
 The standard environment is guaranteed to be present on any Ozpex 128 computer, so a running program can rely on it, and query for extra hardware extensions at runtime.
 This environment features 48KiB of RAM, a serial port for I/O and a hardware timer.
-For more details on this system, see [the architecture](#the-architecture)
+For more details on this system, see [the architecture](#the-architecture).

 ## Using the Emulator